An Asian female health visitor and a young woman during home visit. Health visitor showing digital tablet to woman.

 BEHAVIORAL HEALTH HOME HOSPITAL

-The U.S. behavioral health care system is facing a capacity crisis.
-The country has 13% fewer state psychiatric beds in 2023 than it did in 2010; in Massachusetts alone, more than 700 patients await inpatient psychiatric care every day.
-Many patients wait for psychiatric care in the emergency department, sometimes for days, delaying their treatment and potentially worsening their symptoms.
+The U.S. behavioral health care system faces an ongoing capacity crisis.
+In 2023, the country had 13% fewer state psychiatric beds than it did in 2010.
+Patients face long waits for needed care — in Massachusetts alone, the number of people awaiting care every day has historically reached up to 700.
+Many people face extended stays in the emergency department while they await care, sometimes for days, delaying their treatment and potentially worsening their symptoms.

 Convening Experts in Psychiatric Care